-The academic programs in Integrated Digital Media (IDM) at NYU Tandon School of Engineering consist of both Bachelors and Masters of Science degrees, as well as an accelerated BS/MS program.
-In these programs, digital media is explored as a spectrum of practices that range from computer programming (for app development, software design, game development and interaction design) to 2D and 3D graphics (for human-computer interfaces, augmented reality, motion capture, and game design & development) to photography, film, and audio (for media installations, performing arts research, and integration with various mediums).
+In our academic programs, digital media is explored as a spectrum of practices that range from computer programming (for app development, software design, game development and interaction design) to 2D and 3D graphics (for human-computer interfaces, augmented reality, motion capture, and game design & development) to photography, film, and audio (for media installations, performing arts research, and integration with various mediums).
 Our students are artists, designers, and creative technologists working in highly fluid industries that reward the creative, the thoughtful, the technical, and the innovative.

-The Master of Science program in Integrated Digital Media is 30 credits, full or part-time.
-The required courses in the program are Ideation and Prototyping, Creative Coding, Media Studies, and Media Law.
+The required courses in the Master of Science program are Ideation and Prototyping, Creative Coding, Media Studies, and Media Law.
 Some of the electives we offer include, but are not limited to, web design and development, digital cinema, game design and development, sound, live performance, interaction design, and mobile augmented reality.
-Graduate level special topics courses currently include assistive technology, human computer interfaces (HCI), mobile application development, user experience (UX) design, motion capture, digital fabrication, interactive installation, among many others.
-Four, required electives can all be taken within Integrated Digital Media or other programs within NYU Tandon School of Engineering OR three out of the four electives can be taken anywhere at NYU outside of NYU Tandon School of Engineering.
-Our students often take courses in other School of Engineering programs like Computer Science & Engineering and Tech Management & Innovation, as well as other NYU programs such as NYU Steinhardt’s Music Technology and NYU Tisch’s Interactive Telecommunications (ITP).
+Graduate level special topics courses currently include AR, VR, motion capture, assistive technology, human-computer interfaces (HCI), mobile application development, user experience (UX) design, motion capture, digital fabrication, interactive installation, among many others.
+Four electives are required for the degree; these can all be taken within Integrated Digital Media or other programs within NYU Tandon School of Engineering; three out of the four electives can be taken anywhere at NYU.
+Our students often take courses in other Tandon departments such as Computer Science & Engineering and Tech Management & Innovation, as well as other NYU programs such as NYU Steinhardt’s Music Technology, Digital Media Design for Learning, and Art & Arts Professions, and the graduate programs at NYU Tisch in Emerging Media, such as the Interactive Telecommunications Program (ITP) and the Game Center.

 Our faculty include leading artists, designers, developers and performers who passionately engage in professional work and research at the intersection of engineering and creative practice.

-- The ABILITY Studio supports research in client-centered, assistive technology and adaptive design for people with disabilities.
+- The NYU Ability Project, a joint research initiative with the Occupational Therapy Department (NYU Steinhardt) and the Interactive Telecommunications Program (NYU Tisch) supports research in client-centered, assistive technology and adaptive design for people with disabilities.

 - The Mobile Augmented Reality Lab supports research into design modalities where digital experiences meet the physical world.